apache/incubator-weex/doc/references/common-attrs.md

 # Common Attribute

-All of weex tags share some common attribute
+All of weex tags share some common attributes

 ## id